xmacan/plugin_snver/README.md

 		Add SNVer to device edit links, click-only calling Fix working with php snmp module
-		Fix php warning - entity mib may not provide all information
+		Fix php warning - entity mib may not provide all information Fix detecting when host down or no snmp community
 	--- 0.2
 		Add Entity MIB
 	--- 0.1